-One of these reasons why teaching legal English or legal translation is a hard activity is that legal jargon is very formal and the structures used tend to be complex.
+One of the reasons why teaching legal English is a hard activity is that the vocabulary is very formal and the structures used tend to be complex.
 Legalese is an obstacle that readers of legal texts must overcome.
 Teaching the use of shall in the legal field is not an easy task.
-Students who study legal English are probably familiarized with the use of shall in general English, but when such students have to read legal texts, they may have certain doubts about its meaning, especially in the translation field.
+Students who study English are probably familiarized with the use of shall in general English, but when such students have to read legal texts, they may have certain doubts about its meaning, especially in the translation field.

 Teachers may use certain teaching strategies so that students may understand the function of this modal verb.
 It is worthwhile mentioning that the first thing that teachers should do when teaching legal English is to draw the line between general English and legal English.
 Furthermore, they should show the different uses of shall in each area, that is to say, the uses of shall in general English and the different meanings of shall in the legal field.
-As I have mentioned before, shall is commonly used in the legal field in the sense of obligation, in the sense of must.
-But teachers should lay emphasis on the fact that shall in the legal field may also have other meanings.
+As it has been mentioned before, shall is commonly used in the legal field in the sense of obligation, in the sense of must.
+Teachers should lay emphasis on the fact that shall in the legal field may also have other meanings.
 This way students will become aware of this aspect and will consider the context carefully to determine if shall really means must.

-In my opinion, certain activities may be used by teachers to introduce the topic, as a warm-up activity.
-Teachers may give students some paragraphs or short sentences in which shall is used in different contexts and the students could determine the function of shall in each case and the context in which the modal verb is used.
-I will provide some examples.
-Students should fill in the blanks.
+Certain activities may be used by teachers to introduce the topic, as a warm-up activity.
+Teachers may give students some paragraphs or short sentences in which shall is used in different contexts.
+In this way, students could determine the function of shall in each case and the context in which the modal verb is used.
+Some examples will be provided:

+Students should fill in the blanks:
-a) Peter: "I think we could launch this product onto the market next month.
-But it's late and we should assess certain situations before fixing the date of the launch of the product".
-Somebody asked him: "Shall we have another meeting next week to decide the date?

-Function of shall: .
-Context: Answer Function of shall: making a suggestion.
-Context: probably a conversation between workmates in a brainstorming session.

-- b) It's cold here.
-Shall I close the window?
-Function of shall: .
-Context: Answer Function of shall: making an offer.
-Context: dialogue between two people. - c) I have a toothache.
-Shall I go to the dentist?
-Function of shall: .
-Context: Answer Function of shall: asking for a suggestion.
-Context: dialogue in which somebody is asking for advice. - d) Seller shall deliver the goods on the date set forth in this agreement.
-Function of shall: .
-Context: Answer Function of shall: indicating obligation.
-Context: legal context (a contract).

-Once students have been able to understand the different contexts and functions that shall may have in general and legal English, a more difficult exercise may be given to them.
+a) Peter: "I think we could launch this product onto the market next month but it's late and we should assess certain situations before fixing the date of the launch of the product."
+Somebody asks him: "Shall we have another meeting next week to decide the date?".
+Function of shall: Context: Answer Function of shall: making a suggestion.
+Context: probably a conversation between workmates in a brainstorming session. b) "It's cold here.
+Shall I close the window?"
+Function of shall: Context: Answer Function of shall: making an offer.
+Context: dialogue between two colleagues. c) "I have a toothache.
+Shall I go to the dentist?"
+Function of shall: Context: Answer Function of shall: asking for a suggestion.
+Context: dialogue in which somebody is asking for advice. d) "Seller shall deliver the goods on the date set forth in this agreement."
+Function of shall: Context: Answer Function of shall: indicating obligation.
+Context: legal context (a contract) Once students have managed to understand the different contexts and functions that shall may have in general and legal English, a more difficult exercise may be given to them.
 After reading paragraphs or short sentences in which shall is used, students could replace shall with other modal verbs to explain its scope in each context.
-I will provide some examples:

-a) The seller shall deliver the goods and the buyer shall pay them Answer Obligation.
+For example: a) "The seller shall deliver the goods and the buyer shall pay them."

+Answer

+Obligation.
 Shall can be replaced with must.
 Seller must deliver the goods and Buyer must pay them.

-b) No employee shall use the conference room without authorization
+b) "No employee shall use the conference room without authorization."

 Answer

-Prohibition (internal rule in a company)

-"No...shall" can be replaced with cannot or must not.
+Prohibition (internal rule in a company).
+"No [...] shall" can be replaced with cannot or must not.
 Employees cannot/must not use the conference room without authorization.